bitnami/charts/bitnami/mariadb/README.md

 This chart supports encrypting communications using TLS.
 To enable this feature, set the `tls.enabled`.

 It is necessary to create a secret containing the TLS certificates and pass it to the chart via the `tls.existingSecret` parameter.
-Every secret should contain a `tls.crt` and `tls.key` keys including the certificate and key files respectively.
-For example: create the CA secret with the certificates files:
+Every secret should contain a `tls.crt` and `tls.key` keys including the certificate and key files respectively and, optionally, a `ca.crt` key including the CA certificate.
+For example: create the secret with the certificates files:

 ```console
 kubectl create secret generic tls-secret --from-file=./tls.crt --from-file=./tls.key --from-file=./ca.crt